Cabinet approves subsidy for P&K fertilisers, to cost Rs 22,875 cr in 2019-20

-NEW DELHI: The Union Cabinet on Wednesday, chaired by Prime Minister Narendra Modi, announced the subsidy rates for Phosphatic and Potassic (P&K) fertilisers to “ensure the availability of fertilisers to the farmers on affordable price”.
+NEW DELHI, July 31: The Union Cabinet on Wednesday, chaired by Prime Minister Narendra Modi, announced the subsidy rates for Phosphatic and Potassic (P&K) fertilisers to “ensure the availability of fertilisers to the farmers on affordable price”.

 “The Cabinet Committee on Economic Affairs has approved the Nutrient Based Subsidy (NBS) rates for P&K fertilisers for the year 2019-20”, said Union I & B Minister Prakash Javadekar after the Cabinet meeting.